semanticize/semanticizer/README.md

 	3. Load data into redis: `python -m semanticizer.dbinsert [--language=<languagecode>] [--output=/tmp/redisinsert.log]`.

-4. Run the server using `python -m semantizicer.server`.
+4. Run the server using `python -m semanticizer.server`.

 5. In order to work with the features you need to install the scikit-learn and scipy packages.
 Before installing scipy you need